-Today’s blog post comes from the July edition of Aircuity’s monthly newsletter, information pills Aircuity Monitor.
+Today’s blog post comes from the July edition of Aircuity’s monthly newsletter, Aircuity Monitor.
 In this month’s issue, you’ll learn about a case study from Northwestern University and how Aircuity helped this school save energy, along with how they created a better indoor environment for students and faculty.
 Also featured is information about the 2017 I2SL Annual Conference and awards dinner in Boston this October, as well as the opportunity for you to attend an open house & cocktail reception with Aircuity.
 You won’t want to miss out on this issue…

 Northwestern University: Energy Savings, 3 Year Payback, Data for EH&S

 Aircuity is currently installed in 8 of Northwestern University’s buildings.
 Most recently, they have been involved with the school’s Arthur and Gladys Pancoe Life Sciences Pavillion, a building that functions a laboratory, office, and teaching space for researchers at Northwestern.
 The school turned to Aircuity with hopes of upgrading the building’s control platform while also reducing energy consumption.
 As a result, Aircuity has provided numerous benefits for the school, including an annual savings of $117,000, a 3-year payback, and an overall healthier environment for occupants of the building.